qcgm1978/qcgm1978.github.io/_posts/2018-04-22-How-to-debug-mobile-web-app.markdown

 Today Mobile Web Hybrid Apps are popular and the fornt end develpers are facing the difficult problems.
 The mobile web app needs more careful looking care of.
 The adaptive, the code debugging etc. The article will explore some key points for beginners.

+<B>The first: Adaptive, `rem`:</B>

-The first: Adaptive, `rem`: It's a wonderful and perfect solution to mobile adaptive.
+ It's a wonderful and perfect solution to mobile adaptive.
 In the past we use Media Query tech to solve mobile adaptive problems.
 You have to code different style files to meet the demand of different ratio of mobile device.
 Now you just code a single style which will be just the same in all kinds of devices.

 https://developer.mozilla.org/en-US/docs/Web/CSS/font-size